 What a beautiful container planting recipe for shady space.
 You can keep these plants indoors or outdoors in a spot that doesn’t receive direct intense sunlight all day long.
-The bird’s nest fern is used as a thriller, begonia as filler, and ivy as the spiller.
+The bird’s nest fern is used as a thriller, begonia as a filler, and ivy as a spiller.

 Ingredients: Japanese Bird Nest Fern, Begonia, and Ivy